jgyorffy/api-gateway-router-library/README.md

 ```
 Where
  - lid is the unique ID of the lambda container (useful for monitoring lambda warming)
- - traceId is the `X-B3-TraceId` sent in Nike's headers if there is one or the `X-Amzn-Trace-Id` sent from AWS's API Gateway
+ - traceId is the `X-B3-TraceId` or the `X-Amzn-Trace-Id` sent from AWS's API Gateway
  -
 #### Using Lambda warming functionality
 This library will handle lambda warming for you.
 Lambda warming requires that you request for a new lambda container that is not already active (in memory).
 To have approximately x number of lambda containers ready to service requests without a `cold start`, all lambdas *must* be busy servicing a request before a new container will start.
 To do warming this approach is used: